electricbookworks/ebw-training/indesign-for-epub/3-styles.md

 # Thinking ahead about styles and tag names

 When exporting to epub, InDesign uses your style names as part of the tags in the ebook’s XHTML code.
+Specifically, as class names.
+This means it is very important to use paragraph and character style names that describe the *purpose* or function of the given style, not its appearance (since appearance might change on screen).
+This will also make it easier for those who work on the book after you to understand how your book works.

-CS3 provides very basic HTML tagging.
-It gives every paragraph a `<p>` tag, and then includes with that tag a description of what kind of paragraph it is, based on your style name.
-If your style name for first-level headings is `head_a`, InDesign CS3 will tag those headings like this:
+If your style name for first-level headings is `head_a`, InDesign will tag those headings like this:

 ~~~ html
 <p class="head_a">